The Fine Print

 Tops and Bottoms

 • Merino wool or wool blends are best.
-They doesn’t get the odor that synthetics pickup.
+They don’t get the odor that synthetics build up.

 Daily Layers